../_images/logo.png

 lsrun scripts/all_on.ls

-In this case, lsrun is a small Python program that becomes available after you install Bardolph.
+In this case, lsrun is a shell script that becomes available after you install Bardolph.
 It is a thin layer that executes the run.py module.

 Another example, on5.ls, turns on all the lights, waits for 5 minutes, and then turns them all off again